 His family watched as his car drove away.
 Inside, Rommel swallowed the cyanide capsule they gave him and let the poison work its way through his veins.

-Next, learn the story of how Erwin Rommel’s co-conspirator, Alexander von Falkenhausen, helped to defend China during the Japanese invasion.
+After reading about Erwin Rommel, “The Desert Fox,” learn the story of how his co-conspirator, Alexander von Falkenhausen, helped to defend China during the Japanese invasion.
 Then, learn about the many failed plots to assassinate Adolf Hitler.